era-platform/cene-for-racket/notes/20190731-lexical-units.md

 The way this helps is that we can have the declaration operations take in two qualify functions instead of one.
 One qualify function (the "outer" one) can be used for reading subforms where the lexical unit's definitions aren't in scope, and the other (the "inner" one) can be used for reading subforms where they are.
 The top-level declarations themselves will be expanded using the outer qualify function, so we don't have to worry about whether those macros will be locally shadowed.
 Most of the declarations' subexpressions will be expanded in the inner scope, so they can be mutually recursive.

+We'll do something a little different than actually passing in the two functions separately: We'll set up a binding (named by `name-for-local-qualify`) in the outer qualify function that maps via `extfx-get` to a maybe containing the inner qualify function.
+Most other qualify functions will be set up to bind this to `(nothing)`.

-If someone does need to define a definition form and then use it right away, they'll need to use it from within a lexical unit where the outer scope includes the definition form.
+If someone needs to define a definition form and then use it right away, this approach makes that nontrivial to do.
+They'll need to use it from within a lexical unit where the outer scope includes the definition form.
 Just for this purpose, we'll design a top-level declaration named `importing-as-nonlocal` that processes a local block of declarations within an outer scope where part of the original outer scope is shadowed.

 ---